eProsima/vulcanexus/docs/rst/use_cases/rosbot2r/simulation.rst

             - NVIDIA_DRIVER_CAPABILITIES=all

 Then start the container definition.

-The first thing you can see is the rviz container, which is started with the configuration file found `here <https://github.com/husarion/rosbot-mapping/blob/master/config/rosbot.rviz>`_.
+The first thing you can see is the ``rviz`` container, which is started with the configuration file found `here <https://github.com/husarion/rosbot-mapping/blob/master/config/rosbot.rviz>`_.
 The plugins used are defined in the configuration file.
-Among them, for example, we find the plugin from the navigation stack,2D Goal Pose , which allows the user to send a target by setting a desired pose for the robot to achieve.
+Among them, for example, we find the plugin from the navigation stack ``2D Goal Pose``, which allows the user to send a target by setting a desired pose for the robot to achieve.
 For the purposes of this tutorial, however, we need only pay attention to the ``Displays`` and familiarise ourselves with the information they provide.
-Among these, you can see the display of the map created and the information from the Lidar.
+Between them you can see the display of the map created in ``static_map`` and the information from the LIDAR in ``scan``.

 .. code-block:: yaml